mozilla/gecko-dev/devtools/docs/getting-started/build.md

 # Set up to build Firefox Developer Tools

-Since the tools are part of Firefox, we need to get and build Firefox's source code.
+Since DevTools is part of Firefox, we need to get and build Firefox's source code.

-These are the steps we're going to look at:

 * [Installing Mercurial](#installing-mercurial)
 * [Getting the code](#getting-the-code)